apetrai/apetrai/README.md

    > You can simply encode and decode morse code on a CLI, you can view the repository <a href="https://github.com/apetrai/MorseCode_keyer">here</a>

    #### 📡 Project 2: My Personal Website portofolio
-   > A  <a href="https://apetrai.github.io">portofolio website</a> built on HTML, CSS, and JavaScript contains information about all of my projects.
+   > A  <a href="https://apetrai.github.io">portofolio website</a> built on HTML, CSS, and JavaScript that contains information about all of my projects.

 ### 👨‍💻 Education